aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/file-protection/_index.md

 ## **Encrypting Excel file with Aspose.Cells**

-The following example shows how to encrypt and password protect an excel file using the Aspose.Cells API.
+The following example shows how to encrypt and password protect an excel file using the Aspose.Cells for Python via .NET API.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Utility-EncryptingFiles-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-EncryptingFiles-1.py" >}}

 ### **Specifying Password to modify Option**

-The following example shows how to set the **Password to modify** Microsoft Excel option for an existing file using the Aspose.Cells API.
+The following example shows how to set the **Password to modify** Microsoft Excel option for an existing file using the Aspose.Cells for Python via .NET API.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Utility-EncryptingFiles-SpecifyPasswordToModifyOption.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-SpecifyPasswordToModifyOption.py" >}}

 ## **Decrypting Excel file with Aspose.Cells**
-It is very to open password-protect excel file and decrypt using the Aspose.Cells API as following codes:
+It is very to open password-protect excel file and decrypt using the Aspose.Cells for Python via .NET API as following codes:

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Decrypt-Excel-File.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-Decrypt-Excel-File.py" >}}

 ## **Advance topics**